-I use a 9″x12″ Artograph LightPad 930 light box, which is the same type of light box that I’m giving away in this post.
+I use a 9″x12″ Artograph LightPad 930 light box.
 I like it because it’s very bright and it provides a large surface for me to work on.
 That said, this specific light box is not moderately priced for occasional use.
 There are many light boxes with rave reviews available on Amazon — like this one (affiliate link) — offered at a fraction of the LightPad 930 price.

 I would recommend reading reviews before you decide which light box to purchase.
 If you don’t like the light box that you buy, you can always return it!

 Common Uses for a Light Box

 1. Envelope Spacing

 If you plan on addressing several envelopes at once, a light box will really help with quick and effective spacing!
 First, make a template to slip into your envelope.
 The template should mark the middle of the envelope, and clearly show you where to write the address.

 Put the envelope and the template on the light box, and the template lines will shine right though.

 You can write directly on the envelope while it is placed on the light box.
 After you finish, there’s no need to erase any pencil lines!
 This can save you an incredible amount of hassle, and not having to erase eliminates the risk of smudging not-yet-dry letters or accidentally crumpling the paper.